Aydenalv6282/Veritas-Rubiks/README.md

-Please be forgiving, this was one of the first times I used pytorch :)
+Please be forgiving, this was the first time I did anything AI related :)